Understanding Emotions

 Joy: Perhaps the most vulnerable of all human emotions, it brings expansion and deep connection.
 It often arises unexpectedly and is linked to gratitude, forming a positive spiral.
 Expressing joy can be challenging to articulate in American culture.

 Happiness: Happiness is influenced more by heredity than many realize.
-It relates to the pleasure derived from external circumstances and is generally more intense, but not as lasting, as joy, providing positive yet less profound experiences than joy.
+It relates to the pleasure derived from external circumstances and is generally more intense but less lasting than joy, providing positive yet less profound experiences.

 Gratitude: Gratitude is closely related to joy and contentment, focused on appreciating what brings meaning and connection.
 Daily gratitude practice offers significant benefits for the mind and body.